grey-software/Onboarding/content/en/contributing/create-branch.md

 ## Why branch off?

-Before modifying our org repository, you'll first create a branch where you can do your work on a copy of the repository without impacting the main branch.
+Before modifying our org repository, you'll first create a branch where you can do your work on a copy of the repository without impacting the main or master branch.

 ## Action Items